Home » Water Quality » Contaminants » How To Remove Radon From Water (Step-by-Step)

 Aeration details

-Aeration devices work by filtering bubbled air throughout the water.
-This bubbling helps break down the radon gasses, which are then carried out of the water and released through an external exhaust fan.
+Aeration units work by bubbling air through the water.
+This process breaks down radon gas, which is then vented out through an external exhaust fan.

-Current aeration units can have up to 99% removal efficiency.
-However, the aeration device may be less effective if your water is contaminated with high quantities of iron, manganese, or other water concerns.
+Modern aeration units can remove up to 99% of radon from water, making them very effective.
+However, if your water is contaminated with high levels of iron, manganese, or other harmful particles, aeration might be less efficient.

-Aeration devices are considered the best technology for removing radon from water.
-This is due to their effectiveness, and because there is no radioactive buildup like there is with a granular activated carbon filter.
+Despite this, aeration devices are considered the best technology for removing radon from water.
+This is due to their high efficiency and because they don't accumulate radioactive buildup like the granular activated carbon filters (GAC) do.

-Having a lower concentration of radon in your drinking water and air lowers the likelihood of developing radon-related health complications.
+Having a low concentration of radon in your drinking water and air lowers the likelihood of developing radon-related health complications.

 Step 4: After Treatment, Check if the Water Is Finally Free From Radon